hove-io/ntfs-specification/ntfs_en.md

     The format of the file is deliberately simple, an evolution can be considered if necessary.

 ### object_properties.txt (optional)
-This file contains the list of additional properties on the different object of the model.
+This file contains the list of additional properties on the different objects of the model.
 These properties are presented in the form of a list of keys/values that need to be standardized by process.
 A key can only be used once (with a single value) for the same object.